varlikyucel/Aronauts/README.md

 # Aronauts 🐝
 VR - XR Apllication for Aronauts Project (work in progress)

-Locate "SilkVR-UnityProject" in Unity Hub to start work on the project.
+Locate "Aronauts-UnityProject" in Unity Hub to start work on the project.

 # Version Control